avaxman/INFOMGP-Practical1/README.md

 ##Submission

-The entire code of the practical has to be submitted in a zip file to the lecturer by E-mail.
+The entire code of the practical has to be submitted in a zip file *on blackboard (note: not on E-mail as previously said!)*.
 The deadline is **8/Mar/2022 09:00AM**.
 Students who have not submitted the practical by that time **will not be checked** in the session.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination (more than 2 people, or any number not in $\mathbb{N}$) is not allowed.